Presenters: Charles Rogel, VP of Consulting, Decisionwise; David Long, COO, DecisionWise

 “Control leads to compliance; autonomy leads to engagement.”

 Another employee engagement idea is to establish a sense of autonomy as a critical factor in creating lasting engagement within your team.
 Different team members require different levels of autonomy.
 As a manager, you should work with employees on an individual basis to determine how much autonomy you can appropriately offer based upon individual skill level and drive.
-Most team members respond favorably to being granted autonomy and trust.
+Typically, an employee will respond favorably to being granted autonomy and trust in creating their own work life balance.
 Conversely, most individuals respond poorly to continual oversight or micromanagement.
+Empower employees by giving them healthy levels of autonomy.

 Manager Tips to Improve Autonomy